Adult HS Diploma

-This course will introduce and reinforce reading strategies that will allow students to explore, learn, think, and communicate.
-Students will read fiction and non-fiction and engage in a variety of writing tasks.
+Students in this course will learn and practice writing and reading strategies that will allow them to explore, learn, think, and communicate.
+Students will read fiction and nonfiction that delve into themes of identity and how it changes over time, and engage in a variety of writing tasks.
+Basic grammar and writing skills will be included.

 Algebra I* (Placement test required.
 Call the office to schedule.) - Michelle Berke